 Heat illness is a preventable tragedy.
 It is imperative that school leaders ensure, that those adults working directly with our students have the knowledge and ability to minimize risks and reduce injuries for the students they serve.

-A proper acclimation plan is essential to minimize the risk of exertional heat illness during the early season practice period.
+A proper acclimatization plan is essential to minimize the risk of exertional heat illness during the early season practice period.
 Gradually increasing athletes’ exposure to the duration and intensity of physical activity and to the environment minimizes heat illness risk while improving athletic performance.
-California has a wide range of environmental factors (beaches, mountains, deserts) that face schools and student-athletes and the acclimation period is vital to minimize the risk.
+California has a wide range of environmental factors (beaches, mountains, deserts) that face schools and student-athletes and the acclimatization period is vital to minimize the risk.

 Exercise produces heat within the body and can increase an athlete’s body temperature.
 Add to this a hot or humid day and any barriers to heat loss such as padding and equipment, and the temperature of the individual can become dangerously high.
 If left untreated, the elevation of core body temperature can cause organ systems to shut down in the body.

-- Intensity and duration of exercise should be gradually increased over a period of 7-14 days to give athletes’ time to build fitness levels and become accustomed to practicing in the heat.
+- Intensity and duration of exercise should be gradually increased over a period of 7-14 days to give athletes time to build fitness levels and become accustomed to practicing in the heat.

 Additional Prevention Measures

-- Appropriate medical coverage during exercise.
+- Provide appropriate medical coverage during exercise.

 108°: Critical Response - addresses the dangers of heat illness in high school sports.
 Through personal testimonies from families who have been affected by exertional heat stroke and interviews with coaches, certified athletic trainers, kinesiologists, and other medical professionals, "108°: Critical Response" looks at the seriousness of heat illness and its underlying causes, as well as how to treat and prevent exertional heat illness

 Heat Safety Tool - Cell phone app developed by OSHA, CDC, NIOSH to quickly determine the current heat index and relevant precautions